 To provide students with the best possible chance of finding success as a screenwriter, whether it be it as a working professional or amateur hobbyist looking for a new creative outlet.
 To help all students strike the perfect balance between the proper technical disciplines required by the film industry and their own unique voice as a creative writer.

 This course is an interactive, seminar-style event that will focus on ten areas of study:

 After the 12 hours are complete, you will have been introduced to - and given some time to experiment with under guidance - many of the tools required to complete a feature-length screenplay.
 You will gain a solid understanding of what makes a successful screenplay and how to use the insights and basic building blocks employed by industry greats.

 What to Bring to Class:

-You will receive Sighthound Studio’s 277 page SCREENWRITER’S COOKBOOK reference manual at no additional cost, but it will be presented as 3-ring loose leaf pages, so you will need to bring a 3-ring binder to collect it in.
-It is also a very good idea to bring whatever you need (notepad and writing instruments) to write additional notes.
+You will receive Sighthound Studio’s 200 page SCREENWRITER’S COOKBOOK reference manual at no additional cost, but it is also a very good idea to bring whatever you need (notepad and writing instruments) to write additional notes.

 Prior to the beginning of class on the first day, full refunds are available.

 Sighthound Studio is committed to providing a safe environment for everyone.